amarikix/ConfettiCannon/README.md

 # ConfettiCannon

-to use this ConfettiCannon pakeage put this in your view. you alo need i changing state varible:
+to use this ConfettiCannon pakeage put this in your view. you alos need changing state varible so computer know when to active the confetti cannon:

     @State var count = 0
         Button(action: {